vb64/markdown-pdf/README.md

 - Create a TableOfContents (bookmarks) from markdown headings
 - Tune the necessary elements using your CSS code

-The module is implemented as wrapper for two wonderful libraries.
+The module utilizes the functions of two great libraries.

 - [markdown-it-py](https://github.com/executablebooks/markdown-it-py) to convert `markdown` to `html`.
 - [PyMuPDF](https://github.com/pymupdf/PyMuPDF) to convert `html` to `pdf`.